With you beside us, our researchers are advancing cancer cures and making treatments safer, less difficult, and more effective.

 We need cures now

 — so why work alone?
 Scientists from Fred Hutch, the University of Washington, and the Seattle Cancer Care Alliance are teaming up to save lives.
-Through teh Seattle Translational Tumor Research group, top experts are pooling information on the most effective treatments for tumors, sharing research, and mining huge data sets to turn discoveries into therapies as quickly as possible.
+Through the Seattle Translational Tumor Research group, top experts are pooling information on the most effective treatments for tumors, sharing research, and mining huge data sets to turn discoveries into therapies as quickly as possible.